-Using a variety of materials that are engaging to different students is what will keep your math and literacy activities exciting and meaningful for your students.
-Watercolors paints are a valuable learning tool that can make move learning from mundane to marvelous.
+Using a variety of materials that are engaging to students with different learning profiles is what will keep your math and literacy activities exciting and meaningful for your students.
+Learning with Watercolor Paints can turn practicing essential skills from mundane to marvelous.

 Watercolors in the Classroom